skymandr/TailWimpLite/README.md

 - `ModKey+Return` maximizes the current window, while respecting padding.

 The current window is defined as the topmost window over all, and `ModKey` defined as is either `Logo` or `Alt`.

-The reason for two `ModKey` options in parallel is that, `Logo` key presses are not forwarded properly to Risc OS under RPCEmu [3], since it is captured by the host OS.
+The default is `Logo`, but note that `Logo` key presses are not forwarded properly to Risc OS under RPCEmu [3], since they are captured by the host OS.
 Therefore `Alt` works better in this setting, but using this may not be ideal, since Risc OS uses `Alt` for a lot of things.
-In the future this will be configurable.
+The `ModKey` is configurable, see _Choices_ below.

 The moved window will be maximized (or centred, if it cannot cover the whole extent) in the perpendicular dirction to the movement, unless it is already